Summary of how The Football Association Limited (“The FA”) uses your data

 - As required by The FA to conduct its business and pursue its legitimate interests, in particular:

-- communicating with you or about you where necessary to administer the game and implement The FA’s Safeguarding and Child Welfare Policies, and relevant regulations in place to ensure the welfare of individuals at risk;
+- communicating with you or about you where necessary to administer the game and implement The FA’s Safeguarding and Child Welfare Policies, and relevant regulations in place to ensure the welfare of children and individuals at risk;

 - administering its systems holding safeguarding data, e.g. Whole Game System which holds details of which individuals have a current DBS check in place; and